 World-leading forward and reverse modelling tools for validating your interpretation and reducing uncertainty.

 Our 2D Kinematic Modelling module provides a comprehensive range of tools to build, balance, restore and analyse cross-sections at a local and regional scale.
 Take into account the importance of geological time and its impact on your decisions on the present-day structure.

-Kinematic algorithms are used to restore and remove deformation in geological cross-sections.
+Kinematic algorithms are used to restore deformation in cross-section.
 It allows the un-deformed state to be defined, while staying true to line length and area balancing principles.

-Tools in the 2D Kinematic Modelling module can be used to interactively determine deformation rates, check the geometric and evolutionary feasibility of your model, highlight areas of geological uncertainty and constrain the evolution.
+Tools in the 2D Kinematic Modelling module can be used to interactively determine deformation rates, check the geometric and evolutionary feasibility of a model, highlight areas of geological uncertainty and constrain the evolution.

 3D Kinematic Modelling

 3D model restoration, forward modelling and validation based on geometric structural geology principles.

 Our 3D Kinematic Modelling module uses leading edge kinematic algorithms to validate and restore 3D geological models.
 Complex geological structures can be restored to identify alternative scenarios in areas of high structural uncertainty.
 Unravel the geological history of your modelled scenario to reveal unseen structures and changing geometries.